astronomer/docs/astro/cli/astro-dev-logs.md

 ## Description

-Show Webserver, Scheduler, and Celery worker logs from your local Airflow environment.
+Show webserver, scheduler, and Celery worker logs from your local Airflow environment.

 ## Usage